Save 30% on online shipping anywhere in Canada and the US!

 • Electric Arc Furnace (EAF)

-What Is A Blast Furnace?
+What is a Blast Furnace?

-The blast furnace was invented by an Englishman named Henry Bessemer in the mid 1850s.
+The blast furnace was invented by an Englishman named Henry Bessemer in the mid-1850s.
 Bessemer devised a way of producing steel by blowing air through molten iron to oxidize the material and separate impurities.

 The molten steel is released from the hearth of the furnace through a tap hole.

-What Is An Electric Arc Furnaces (EAF)?
+What is an Electric Arc Furnace (EAF)?

-EAFs are mainly used to produce special quality steels which are alloyed with other metals.
+EAFs are mainly used to produce special quality steels, which are alloyed with other metals.
 EAFs can also be used to produce ordinary, non-alloyed steels.

-Unlike the furnaces, EAF’s do not use hot metal.
+Unlike the furnaces, EAFs do not use hot metal.
 They use scrap steel from recycled products.

 As the scrap melts, other metals known as ferro-alloys are added to the steel to give it the desired chemical composition.
 Oxygen is blown into the furnace to purify the steel.
 Lime and fluorspar are added to fuse with the impurities and form slag.